Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 - Limited parking — apartment dwellers, height/width-restricted underground garages, or narrow streets: the size will torment you daily.

-- Budget-sensitive buyers — especially in Canada, where CAD $165,000–175,000 all-in opens up a huge field of alternatives.
+- Budget-sensitive buyers — at $69,990-plus before destination and taxes, a huge field of alternatives opens up.
 Paying a premium for the emotion deserves hard thought.

 - People who hate fuss — if you don’t want to wash the car, manage rust specks, or research upkeep, that stainless skin becomes a constant low-grade stressor.